-June : A short story called ‘Christmas Lights Icicle Frost’ will be published on October 4th by Literally Stories.
+June : A short story come prose-poem called ‘Christmas Lights Icicle Frost’ has been published by Literally Stories.
+Here it is, hiding away.
 This is both a stand-alone vignette and a treatment for the Effervescent Hope novel.
-It’s a magical realist piece featuring a baker with handlebar moustaches and flour in his hair, a heroine who has Down Syndrome (not the other way, the incorrect way around) and assorted creatures
+It’s a magical realist piece featuring a baker with handlebar moustaches and flour in his hair, a heroine who has Down Syndrome (it does not have her) as well as assorted sea creatures

 June : ‘All My Darlings Waiting’ is a short story reminiscent of Lucy Ellmann’s 2019 1000 page novel Ducks, Newburyport, (but much shorter, a brisk 2,000 words) was published May 17th at Literally Stories.
 You can visit the site here.
 It is a ghost prose piece.